marrlab/InstantDL/README.md

 - `evaluation`  false # true or false

-you can find example of different configs in the example folders
+you can find examples of different configs in the example folders

 ## Training steps: